Almonds and Olivez

 Anxiety is defined as a state of well-being which is characterized by self-doubt and hesitation (Lazarus and Cohen, 1977).
 The condition is classified as severe when this state of ‘self-appraisal’ persists over a long period.
 Anxiety can be of two (2) types – Trait and State.
 Trait anxiety is the general predisposition to respond to many situations with high levels of anxiety while state anxiety is much more specific and speaks to one’s anxiety at a particular moment in time (Smith, 1989).

-While the incidences of anxiety or mental health are often unreported, the latest report from PAHO-IRIS on mental health in Jamaica purports that over 4% of Jamaicans suffer from anxiety with the condition being prevalent in persons among the ages of Twenty to Thirty-four (20-34) years of age, especially for most new cases and Thirty-five to Fifty-nine (35-59) age groups in general (PAHO – IRIS, 2019).
+While the incidences of anxiety or mental health are often unreported, the latest report from PAHO-IRIS on mental health in Jamaica purports that over 4% of Jamaicans suffer from anxiety with the condition being prevalent in persons between the ages of Twenty to Thirty-four (20-34) years of age, especially for most new cases and Thirty-five to Fifty-nine (35-59) age groups in general (PAHO – IRIS, 2019).
 Other estimates around the world appear a bit higher with the United States having an estimated 7.3% of its adult population suffering from the disorder (Regier et. al. 1988).

 The African Region, which is said to have a bit lower rate of anxiety, reported a 2.9% among its population, which was similar to that of the European Region (WHO Report, 2017).
-According to the World Health Organization (WHO), worldwide reports of anxiety are 3.6% or about Two Hundred ad Sixty-four (264) million people suffer from the disorder.
+According to the World Health Organization (WHO), worldwide reports of anxiety are 3.6% or about Two Hundred and Sixty-four (264) million people suffer from the disorder.
 The report further contends that females are inflicted more than males with reportedly 4.6% women and 2.6% men, globally (WHO Report, 2017).

 Research has also shown that persons will experience better effects for anxiety from exercises such as aerobic (e.g. running, swimming and cycling) as opposed to non-aerobic ones such as strength and flexibility training (Kugler et al. 1994; Petruzello et. al. 1991).
-The best results were experienced when this type of exercise was performed for the duration of Ten (10) weeks and even greater when performed over Fifteen (15) weeks.
+The best results were experienced when this type of exercise was performed for Ten (10) weeks and even greater when performed over Fifteen (15) weeks.
 (Kugler et al. 1994).
 Anxiety is usually reduced Four to Six (4-6) hours after exercise, before returning to pre-exercise levels (Landers and Petruzzello, 1994).
 Nonetheless, exercise is denoted as a useful technique for managing anxiety especially, since other benefits of exercise can be gained.

 Exercise and Positive Mood, Quality Sleep and Positive Self-Esteem

 Exercise has also shown to have a positive effect on positive mood, one’s self-esteem and quality of restful sleep.
 However, the research on positive mood is not fully known due to this being a new and novel area to be explored.
-Research does contend that meta-analysis would be encouraging as those on other aspects of one’s mental health.
+Research does contend that meta-analysis would be as encouraging as those on other aspects of one’s mental health.

 Nevertheless, research relating to self-esteem has been abundant and has shown that exercise can increase one’s physical self-concept or self-esteem, not only in one particular gender but across genders and age groups (Calfas and Taylor, 1994; Gruber, 1986; McDonald and Hodgen, 1991; Spence et al. 1994).
-As it relates to children, research shows that aerobic exercise had a greater effect on their self-esteem (Gruber, 1986).
+As it relates to children, research shows that aerobic exercise has a greater effect on their self-esteem (Gruber, 1986).
 According to research, exercise can significantly increase total sleep time as well as quality and restful sleep (O’Connor and Youngstedt, 1995; Kubitz et al. 1996).

 What are the types of Exercises and Duration for Mental Health?